13nt/JoyBookDirectory/README.md

 ~ SwiftyJSON: For simpler JSON parsing in Swift.

-~ CoreData(Internal Package) -> To Store User Registered Data Locally
+~ CoreData(Internal Package): To Store User Registered Data Locally.

 # Installation
 --------------
 1 - Clone the repository.

-2 - Run pod install to install the required pods.
+2 - Run 'pod install' command in terminal(p.s: must be within project directory) to install the required pods.

-3 - Open JoyBookDirectory.xcworkspace.
+3 - Then, Open JoyBookDirectory.xcworkspace file.

 # Setup